The degree of a finite set of words: Monoids of relations

-is an idempotent of rank $1$. \end{example} For an element $m$ of a monoid $M$, we denote by $H(m)$ the $\GH$-class of $m$, where $\GH$ is the Green relation $\GH=\GR\cap\GL$.
+For an element $m$ of a monoid $M$, we denote by $H(m)$ the $\GH$-class of $m$, where $\GH$ is the Green relation $\GH=\GR\cap\GL$ (see~\cite{BerstelPerrinReutenauer2009} for the definitions).
 It is a group if and only if it contains an idempotent $e$ (see~\cite{BerstelPerrinReutenauer2009}).
 In this case, every $m\in H(e)$ has a unique inverse $m^{-1}$ in the group $H(e)$.

-The following result is the transposition to monoids of relations of \cite[Proposition 9.1.7]{BerstelPerrinReutenauer2009}.
-However, the result is restricted to a statement on the group $H(e)$ instead of the monoid $eMe$. \begin{proposition} Let $M$ be a monoid of relations on a finite set $Q$, let $e\in M$ be idempotent and let $\Gamma$ be the set of strongly connected components of the fixed points of $e$.
+The following result is the transposition of Proposition 9.1.7 in \cite{BerstelPerrinReutenauer2009} to arbitrary monoids of relations.
+However, the result is restricted to a statement on the group $H(e)$ instead of the monoid~$eMe$.

+\begin{proposition} Let $M$ be a monoid of relations on a finite set $Q$, let $e\in M$ be idempotent and let $\Gamma$ be the set of strongly connected components of the fixed points of $e$.
 For $m\in H(e)$, let $\gamma_e(m)$ be the relation on $\Gamma$ defined by